 Welcome to NTNUI Swing and Folk dance!
-Below you can find information about our courses in Norwegian swing and folk dance.
+You can find information about our courses in Norwegian swing and folk dance below.

-We have beginners’ courses in swing starting at the beginning of each semester, that will be held every sunday for twelve weeks.
-See Facebook for startup date.
+Beginners courses in swing starting at the beginning of each semester, that will be held every sunday for twelve weeks.
+See Facebook for startup date and place.

 Advanced courses in swing are held every Wednesday through the semester.
 This course is for dancers who have danced Norwegian swing for more that a year.

 What language will be used during instructions?

 Answer: The instructions will be held in Norwegian, due to the large number of Norwegian participants .
 But if you’re having trouble understanding something, do not be afraid to ask a question in English.

 In addition, if you’re having trouble following the instructions because of language, most instructors will be happy to help after instructions (during social dancing).
 Whether you require explaination or demonstration.

 Do I need a partner in order to participate?